-- Take a proportionate risk-based approach to the level of information that is provided to temporary staff and volunteers. - At least one member of the Management team has completed safer recruitment training. - Staff have been trained appropriately and this is updated in line with guidance and that mechanisms are in place to assist staff in understanding and executing their roles and responsibilities. - All staff are aware of the role of the DSL including the identity of the DSL and DDSL - All staff are provided with the setting's Safeguarding and Child Protection policy and the Staffing policy. - Policies are consistent with SSCP, and statutory requirements are reviewed annually (as a minimum) and updated if needed. - The setting has procedures for dealing with allegations of abuse against staff, the Management team, volunteers and against other children, and that a referral is made to the DBS and Ofsted if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - Policies and processes are in place to deal with concerns (including allegations) which do not meet the allegation/harm threshold or "low level concerns". - All staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the Whistleblowing procedure. - The DSL or DDSL will take lead responsibility for any Safeguarding and Child Protection concerns, and that the role is explicit in the DSL's job description. - That on appointment, the DSL and deputy undertake inter-agency training, Working Together to Safeguard Children (e-Learning or equivalent), Advanced Safeguarding in Surrey (previously Foundation Module 2) and initially undertake DSL: New to Role Training with 'Refresher' training every two years as well as attending DSL network events, to refresh knowledge and skills. - Sufficient time, training, support, and resources, including cover arrangements where necessary, is allocated to the DSL to carry out their role effectively including provision of advice and support of settings staff, take part in strategy discussions/meetings, inter agency meetings supporting other staff to do so and contributing to the assessment of children. - Children are taught about safeguarding (including online safety). - The setting will ensure application filters and monitoring systems are in place to safeguard children online. - Clear systems and processes are in place for identifying possible mental health concerns, including routes to escalate with clear referral and accountability systems. - Ensure that safeguarding and child protection files are maintained as set out in KCSIE 2022 Annex C - Enhanced DBS checks are in place for all Staff, Management and Directors. - Any weaknesses in safeguarding are remedied immediately.
+- Take a proportionate risk-based approach to the level of information that is provided to temporary staff, volunteers, and contractors. - Staff have been trained appropriately, and this is updated in line with guidance and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the setting are effective. - All staff are aware of the role of the DSL, including the identity of the DSL and any DDSL's. - All staff are provided with the setting's Safeguarding and Child Protection policy and Staffing Policy, Code of Conduct, and Behaviour Management Policy. - Policies are consistent with SSCP and statutory requirements, are reviewed annually (as a minimum) and updated as required. - The setting has procedures for dealing with allegations of abuse against staff (including the Managers), volunteers and against other children and that a referral is made to the DBS and Ofsted if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - Policies and processes are in place to deal with concerns (including allegations) which do not meet the allegation/harm threshold or "low level concerns" as defined in KCSIE. - All staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures. - The DSL will take lead responsibility for Safeguarding and Child Protection and that the role is explicit in the DSL job description. - That on appointment, the DSL and deputy(ies) undertake Surrey County Council DSL New to Role training, with 'Refresher' training every two years. - Sufficient time, training, support, funding, resources, including cover arrangements where necessary, is allocated to the DSL to carry out their role effectively, including the provision of advice and support to setting staff on safeguarding and child protection matters, to take part in strategy discussions/meetings and other inter-agency meetings and/or support other staff to do so; and to contribute to the assessment of children. - Children are taught about safeguarding (including online safety). - The setting has appropriate filtering and monitoring systems in place for all devices owned and used. - Staff have received training to ensure they understand their roles and responsibilities in keeping children safe online. - Alongside the setting DSL, Managers will regularly review the effectiveness of filtering and monitoring systems in place to safeguard children online. - Managers will do all they reasonably can to limit children's exposure to risks through the setting's IT system. - Clear systems and processes are in place for identifying possible mental health concerns, including routes to escalate and clear referral and accountability systems. - Ensure that safeguarding and child protection files are maintained as set out in KCSIE Annex C. - Enhanced DBS checks are in place for all staff, managers and directors. - Any weaknesses in safeguarding are remedied immediately.